 There are various meanings of Quality Assurance and Quality Control but here are the best I’ve been able to find and best fit for us as QA/QC Engineers in the Construction Industry.

 But before going through let me define the “Quality” first because the word Quality is a foundation of what we call “Quality Assurance and Quality Control.”

 The meaning of Quality is explained in my previous post please click here.

 Quality is a measure of excellence or a state of being free from defects, deficiencies, and significant variations, brought about by the strict and consistent adherence to measurable and verifiable standards to achieve uniformity of output that satisfies specific customer or user requirements.

-Let’s give the differences between QA and QC.
+Let’s give the differences between Quality Assurance and Quality Control.
 We will show samples of QA and QC actions on below tabulations.

 - The planned and systematic activities implemented in a quality system so that quality requirements for a product or service will be fulfilled.

 - Means of providing confidence that quality requirements will be met.

 - The observation techniques and activities use to fulfill requirement for quality.

 - Mechanism used, such as checks or tests that are performed to ensure that requirements are met.